Catelyn Stark

-Catelyn Stark (née Tully), later known as Lady Stoneheart, is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin and its television adaptation Game of Thrones.
+Catelyn Stark, later known as Lady Stoneheart, is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin and its television adaptation Game of Thrones.
 She is a prominent point of view character in the first three novels.
 She also appears in the fourth novel, A Feast for Crows (2005), and will return in a prominent role for the forthcoming sixth novel, The Winds of Winter.

 Catelyn is portrayed by Northern Irish actress Michelle Fairley on the HBO series Game of Thrones.
 Fairley's portrayal has garnered critical acclaim, with many praising her performance during the episode "The Rains of Castamere".
 Due to this popularity, many fans were disappointed she did not appear again in the series despite the character's resurrection in the novels.
 Author George R. R. Martin confirmed he argued against the decision, which he called "the first major diversion of the show from the books", and the character being cut was ultimately made by the television showrunners David Benioff and D. B. Weiss.

 Character description

 Background

-Catelyn was initially betrothed to Eddard's older brother, Brandon Stark, the heir to Winterfell at the time.
-When Brandon was sadistically executed by King Aerys II, Lord Jon Arryn, the guardian of Eddard and Robert Baratheon, rebelled against House Targaryen.
-Soon after the rebels won the Battle of the Bells, Catelyn married Eddard, having never met the new groom before the wedding day, to consolidate the alliance between the Riverlands and the North.
-She was initially disappointed as Eddard was shorter and perceived to be less handsome than his brother Brandon.
+Catelyn was initially betrothed to Eddard Stark's older brother, Brandon, the heir to Winterfell at the time.
+When Brandon was sadistically executed by "Mad King" Aerys II Targaryen, Lord Jon Arryn, the guardian of Eddard, and Robert Baratheon rebelled against House Targaryen.
+Soon after the rebels won the Battle of the Bells, Catelyn married Eddard, having never met her new groom before the wedding day, to consolidate the alliance between the Riverlands and the North.
+She was initially disappointed, as Eddard was shorter and perceived to be less handsome than his brother Brandon.
 Still, she fell in love with him after seeing the "good sweet heart beneath his solemn face."

 As Catelyn

-Catelyn Stark is described as beautiful, with fair skin, long auburn hair, blue eyes, long fingers, high cheekbones and full breasts, and dressed simply in the grey color of House Stark or the blue and red of her father’s House Tully.
-She is proud, strong, kind and generous, has a strong grasp of politics, and is often governed by the desire to protect her children.
-Catelyn is usually in accord with her husband Eddard Stark, but resents his admission of his extramarital son Jon Snow into their household.
+Catelyn Stark is described as beautiful, with fair skin, long auburn hair, blue eyes, long fingers, high cheekbones, and full breasts, and dressed simply in the grey color of House Stark or the blue and red of her father's House Tully.
+She is proud, strong, kind, and generous, has a firm grasp of politics, and is often guided by a desire to protect her children.
+Catelyn is usually in accord with her husband Eddard, but resents his admission of his extramarital son, Jon Snow, into their household.